rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### sales
-- Used by modules: material_sales, app, sku_outbound, masters_common
+- Used by modules: app, material_sales, masters_common, sku_outbound
 - Files: 4

 ### same
-- Used by modules: sku_production, traceability
+- Used by modules: traceability, sku_production
 - Files: 2
 - Functions using this table:
   - get_next_batch_serial in puvi-backend/puvi-backend-main/utils/traceability.py